Stoners love it, but non-smokers despise it. Either way, it is one of the most recognizable scents in the world.

-When you smoke pot, just blow the smoke into your DIY device and it will smell like you just washed your clothes.
-Or at least it should smell that way.
+When you smoke pot, exhale the smoke into your DIY device and it will smell like you just washed your clothes.

 How to get rid of weed smell smell after smoking

-If you have to get rid of the smell very fast, cooking a nice meal in your place is actually not a bad idea.
+If you have to get rid of the smell very quickly, cooking a nice meal in your home is actually not a bad idea.

-Prepare the ingredients that you like (especially their smell), and add some garlic or onions into the pan.
-Those kind aromatic ingredients will mask the smell of weed almost instantly.
-Plus, it’s fun to cook while being high, but please be extra cautious.
+Choose a recipe with fragrant herbs and spices and be sure to add some garlic or onions into the pan.
+Those aromatic ingredients will mask the smell of weed almost instantly.

-Vinegar can do wonders when it comes to cleaning your house, but also it’s really useful in eliminating odors such as marijuana.
-The smell of vinegar is not as pleasant as you might expect, but it wears off after an hour or so, taking the nasty odor with it too.
+Vinegar can do wonders when it comes to cleaning your house, but also it’s very useful for eliminating odors.
+The smell of vinegar is not as pleasant as you might expect, but it wears off after an hour or so, taking the marijuana smell with it.
 Plus, it’s cheap, it’s available in your local store and you can use it afterwards for cooking and cleaning.

-To remove the cannabis smell, boil a cup of vinegar so the smell spreads all over and masks the weed odor.
+To use, boil a cup of vinegar in a saucepan on your stove until the smell spreads throughout the room and masks the weed odor.

-Cannabis smell can be very persistent, especially if you have smoked too much in one room that’s also full of furniture.
-Luckily for us, there are a few ways to get rid of the weed smell from carpets and fabrics.
+The smell of cannabis can be very persistent, especially if you smoke often in one particular room.
+Fortunately, there are a few ways to get rid of the weed smell from carpets and fabrics.

 How to hide the smell of your stash?